matthew1000/gstreamer-cheat-sheet/basics.md

 ### Change framerate

 Changing framerate is quiet common, as the world does not have a consistent standard.
-Facebook Live wants 30fps, YouTube wants 30 or 60fps.
-There's a nice summary on the  [Apple FCP site](https://documentation.apple.com/en/finalcutpro/usermanual/index.html#chapter=D%26section=4%26tasks=true).
+Facebook Live wants 30fps, for example.

 Change framerate: